gt-cs3220/gt-cs3220.github.io/project3.md

 Please print out cycle count, BP accuracy (# of corrected predicted branch/# branch insts), # taken branches, # not-taken branches. # branches.
 The cases are no branch predictor, baseline branch predictor (part-1), and your improved versions.
 Please show the results those are hurting the performance.
 Please show at least 3 different design changes that you have made in addition to the baseline branch predictor.
 Total 4 branch predictor's results + no branch predictor's result (project #2).

 **Grading**
 The contents of the report will be used for the grading part-2.
-Please discuss what design paramters have you changed and discuss why it changes (good or bad or the same) performance.
+Please discuss what design parameters have you changed and discuss why it changes (good or bad or the same) performance.

 **What to submit**